inanna-malick/akka-streams-example/README.md

     +----+              +---> +-----+            +-----+      +-----+
     | in +----T---------+
     +----+
-    tickSource emits one element per `rate` time units and zip only emits when an element is present from its left and right input stream, so the resulting stream can never emit more than 1 element per `rate` time units.
+    tickSource emits one element per `rate` time units zip only emits when an element is present on both its left and right input stream the resulting stream, then, never emits more than 1 element per `rate` time units.
    */
   def throttle[T](rate: FiniteDuration): Flow[T, T] = {
     val tickSource = TickSource(rate, rate, () => () )